Sashwat-43/Netflix-Sashwat/README.md

 # This is The Netflix Clone ->

-## To run the web app use either of the 2 options ->
+## To run the web app ->
- ### 1. create react-redux app and install the dependencies via npm and run the react app on localhost:3000 and the payment backend part on localhost:8000
+ ### Create react-redux app and install the dependencies via npm and run the react app on localhost:3000 and the payment backend part on localhost:8000
 <br/>

 ## Home Page ->